direnv/direnv/man/direnv.1.md

 ### ZSH

-Add the previous line at the end of you "~/.zshrc" file:
+Add the following line at the end of you "~/.zshrc" file:

 `eval "$(direnv hook zsh)"`

 ### FISH

-Add the previous line at the end of your "~/.config/fish/config.fish" file:
+Add the following line at the end of your "~/.config/fish/config.fish" file:

 `eval (direnv hook fish)`

+### TCSH

+Add the following line at the end of your "~/.cshrc" file:

+    eval `direnv hook tcsh`

 USAGE
 -----